minin43/TTT-Custom-Roles/CONVARS.md

 // Misc.
-ttt_death_notifier_enabled                  1       // Whether the name and role of a player's killer should be shown to the victim ttt_smokegrenade_extinguish                 1       // Whether smoke grenades should extinguish fire ttt_player_set_color                        1       // Whether player colors are set each time that player spawns ttt_dna_scan_on_dialog                      1       // Whether to show a button to open the DNA scanner on the body search dialog
+ttt_death_notifier_enabled                  1       // Whether the name and role of a player's killer should be shown to the victim ttt_death_notifier_show_role                1       // Whether to show the killer's role in death notification messages ttt_smokegrenade_extinguish                 1       // Whether smoke grenades should extinguish fire ttt_player_set_color                        1       // Whether player colors are set each time that player spawns ttt_dna_scan_on_dialog                      1       // Whether to show a button to open the DNA scanner on the body search dialog